Moreneecoder/properteer/README.md

 >A property marketplace

 ## Description
 HTML and CSS3 capstone project at microverse.
 The project is a responsive website for property purchasing and leasing.
 Users can see homes and office placement to buy or rent.
-The original UI design can be found [here](https://www.behance.net/gallery/24796463/ZATTIX) as create by [Muhammed Awad](https://www.behance.net/M_Awad).
+The original UI design can be found [here](https://www.behance.net/gallery/24796463/ZATTIX) as created by [Muhammed Awad](https://www.behance.net/M_Awad).

 You can find more details in the demo video [here](https://www.loom.com/share/71348b136b2c461d826d9757b14c15ae)